wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 21 And he departed with them from Niagara towards the strong hold of Erie, even in the dead of the night.

-22 And he cams unaware upon the two vessels which were covenanted to the king, with the army At Detroit.
+22 And he came unaware upon the two vessels which were covenanted to the king, with the army At Detroit.

 23 And the names of the vessels were the Adams and the Caledonia, and Elliot captured them the same night.

 24 However, the next day, as Elliot and his men were returning with their prizes, the men of Britain, who were upon the other shore, let the destroying engines loose upon them from their strong hold ;

 25 And a few of the people of Columbia were slain.
 It was here the valiant Cuyler* fell ; a ball of heavy metal struck him as he was coming on a fleet horse to- wards the water's edge.

+* Major Cuyler of N. Jersey.

 26 Now, Cuyler was a man well beloved ; and the officers and men of Columbia grieved for him many days.